PsCushman/resto-scores-and-more/README.md

 The Story Map also includes information gathered through SQL queries.

 Before we could import the data for the quieries, we need to apply “thiccc” manipulations on the data using Python - transformations, data and date conversions, and dropping/converting null rows.
-Just some in screenshot below:
+Just some of the manipulations in the screenshot below:

 ![Screen Shot 2023-07-12 at 8 55 27 AM](https://github.com/PsCushman/resto-scores-and-more/assets/122395437/c35d66c7-a99c-4d8b-8a64-4ad32f7d703b)